risk-first/website/menagerie/Software-Dependency-Risk.md

 One thing that none of the sources consider (at least from the outset) is the [Complexity Risk] of using a solution:
  - Does it drag in lots of extra dependencies that seem unnecessary for the job in hand?
 If so, you could end up in [Dependency Hell], with multiple, conflicting versions of libraries in the project.
  - Do you already have a dependency providing this functionality?
 So many times, I've worked on projects that import a _new_ dependency when some existing (perhaps transitive) dependency has _already brought in the functionality_.
+For example, there are plenty of libraries for JSON marshalling, but if I'm also using a web framework the chances are it already has a dependency on one already.
  - Does it contain lots of functionality that isn’t relevant to the task you want it to accomplish?  e.g. Using Java when a shell script would do (on a non-Java project)

 To give an extreme example of this, I once worked on an application which used [Hazlecast] to cache log-in session tokens for a 3rd party datasource.
 But, the app is only used once every month, and session IDs can be obtained in milliseconds.
 So... why cache them?
 Although Hazlecast is an excellent choice for in-memory caching across multiple JVMs, it is a complex piece of software (after all, it does lots of stuff).
 By doing this, you have introduced extra dependency risk, cache invalidation risks, networking risks, synchronisation risks and so on, for actually no benefit at all...
 Unless, it’s about [CV building](Agency-Risk).